Tradie’s motorway brake-check had ‘potential for disaster’

 Mr Fairclough said the man now has a new girlfriend, who is pregnant.

-Mr Shepherd said he man’s behaviour would have been frightening and potentially dangerous.
+Mr Shepherd said the man's behaviour would have been frightening and potentially dangerous.

 "The circumstances, on the face of it, had the potential to cause disaster through the distraction, your driving and harassment with the vehicle," he said.